-Cocaine goes by several different names, including coke, blow, crack, or snow.
+It goes by several different names, including coke, blow, crack, or snow.
 Cocaine is a highly addictive stimulant that is illegal for recreational use in the United States.
 Stimulants, like cocaine, affect the neuro-pathways of your brain, leading you to feel euphoric, extremely active, overly excited, or even manic.
-Cocaine is a highly addictive substance and users can become addicted after only one or two uses.

-Addiction to cocaine can happen extremely easily and cocaine addiction treatment is absolutely necessary to overcome the addiction.
-Cocaine addiction can affect both the mind and the body and lead to physical cocaine withdrawal as well as extreme cravings.
+Addiction can happen extremely easily and cocaine addiction treatment is absolutely necessary to overcome the addiction.

 The Effects of Cocaine

 Cocaine has powerful, albeit short-term stimulant effects on the user.
-The use of cocaine causes the release of Dopamine, a naturally occurring neurotransmitter, that can cause the user to feel intense pleasure or euphoria.
+The use causes the release of Dopamine, a naturally occurring neurotransmitter, that can cause the user to feel intense pleasure or euphoria.

-Cocaine also prevents the dopamine (and other neurotransmitters such as norepinephrine and serotonin) from being ingested into the nerve cells.
+Cocaine also prevents dopamine (and other neurotransmitters such as norepinephrine and serotonin) from being ingested into the nerve cells.
 This blockage allows large amounts of euphoria-causing neurotransmitters to accumulate, causing intense, short-lived highs.
-Cocaine can also result in a reduced desire to carry out normal daily tasks, such as eating, sleeping, or socializing.
-The energy one feels during cocaine can lead very quickly to addiction and physical dependency.
+It can also result in a reduced desire to carry out normal daily tasks, such as eating, sleeping, or socializing.
+The energy one feels during a high can lead very quickly to addiction and physical dependency.

 Cocaine use disorders can have serious health effects on almost everything in the body including the cardiovascular system.
-The physical and psychological effects of cocaine use are numerous, with many of them being extremely dangerous.
-Some negative effects you can expect to feel from cocaine use are as follows:
+The physical and psychological effects are numerous, with many of them being extremely dangerous which require coming to our cocaine addiction treatment center in Florida to overcome.
+Some negative effects you can expect to feel after use are as follows: